czheng181920/pokemusic/README.md

 # pokemusic
-clawitzer's fav music: sea shanties this project uses openai, spotify api, and a redux-next.js setup. inspured by when i was asking chatgpt what bulbasaur's favorite music was. some other good responses from chatgpt:
+clawitzer's fav music: sea shanties this project uses openai, spotify api, and a redux-next.js setup. inspired by when i was asking chatgpt what bulbasaur's favorite music was. some other good responses from chatgpt:
 - piplup: bubblegum pop music
 - mr. mime: vaudeville music (literally clown music)